Castaglia/proftpd-mod_info/README.md

 proftpd-mod_info
 ================

-ProFTPD module that provides ftpwho-style info via custom SITE commands
+ProFTPD module that provides ftpwho-style info via custom SITE commands.
+See mod_info.html for more details.